deb599/AI-Watch-Newsletter-n8n-Workflow/README.md

 ## Multi-Agent Highlights

-The workflow uses independent **AI nodes** to ensure layered reasoning and output quality:
+The workflow uses independent **AI nodes** to ensure layered reasoning and output quality, **with human-in-the-loop review for every output**:

 - **Summarization Agent:** Converts raw content to technical and non-technical abstracts.
 - **Blog Review Agent:** Refines writeups into Substack-ready or newsletter-friendly copy.
 - **Hook Generator Agent:** Creates emotionally engaging one-liners for visibility.
 - **Ask AI Prompt Generator:** Suggests practical AI exploration tasks derived from each insight.
+- **Image Generation Agent:** Produces a relevant visual to accompany each article.

 ## Use Cases